-BIO 213 ANATOMY AND PHYSIOLOGY I LECTURE/LAB
+BIOH 201 HUMAN ANATOMY AND PHYSIOLOGY I/LAB (EQUIV TO 301)

-Placement required: Students must place into M 095 or higher AND place into WRIT 101 or
+Placement required: Students must place into M 095 or higher AND place into WRIT 101 or higher.

 This course is an integrated study of the human body in which histology, anatomy and physiology of each system is covered.
 The first semester (part I) of this sequence incorporates molecular, cellular and tissue levels of organization for the integumentary, skeletal with articulations, muscular, and nervous systems.
 Laboratory experience will include experimentation, microscope work, observations, and dissection.
-BIO 107 and CHMY 121 strongly recommended.
+BIOH 104 and CHMY 121 strongly recommended.

-BIO 214 ANATOMY AND PHYSIOLOGY II LECTURE/LAB
+BIOH 211 ANATOMY AND PHYSIOLOGY II/LAB (EQUIV TO 311)

-Prerequisites: BIO 213 with a grade of "C-" or higher
+Prerequisites: BIOH 201 with a grade of "C-" or higher

 This course is an integrated study of the human body in which the histology, anatomy and physiology of each system is covered.
 The second part of this two semester course sequence involves the study of the following systems: sensory, endocrine, cardiovascular with hematology, lymphatic with immunology, respiratory, urinary with water, electrolyte and acid base balance, digestive with nutrition and reproductive systems.
 Laboratory experience will include experimentation, microscope work, observations, and dissection.
-Upon completion of CHMY 121, Anatomy & Physiology I and II, with labs, will transfer to
+Upon completion of CHMY 121, Anatomy & Physiology I and II, with labs, will transfer to MSU-Bozeman as Anatomy & Physiology I and II.